-Cardiac glycosides:

-NSAIDs may exacerbate cardiac failure, reduce GFR and increase plasma glycoside levels.
+Cardiac glycosides: NSAIDs may exacerbate cardiac failure, reduce GFR and increase plasma glycoside levels.

-Lithium:

-There is evidence for potential increase in plasma levels of lithium.
+Lithium: There is evidence for potential increases in plasma levels of lithium.

-Methotrexate:

-There is evidence for the potential increase in plasma methotrexate.
+Methotrexate: There is a potential for an increase in plasma methotrexate.

-Ciclosporin:

-Increased risk of nephrotoxicity.
+Ciclosporin: Increased risk of nephrotoxicity.

-Mifepristone:

-NSAIDs should not be used for 8-12 days after mifepristone administration as NSAIDs can reduce the effect of mifepristone.
+Mifepristone: NSAIDs should not be used for 8-12 days after Mifepristone administration as NSAIDs can reduce the effect of Mifepristone.

-Tacrolimus:

-Possible increased risk of nephrotoxicity when NSAIDs are given with tacrolimus.
+Tacrolimus: Possible increased risk of nephrotoxicity when NSAIDs are given with tacrolimus.

-Zidovudine:

-Increased risk of haematological toxicity when NSAIDs are given with zidovudine.
+Zidovudine: Increased risk of haematological toxicity when NSAIDs are given with zidovudine.
 There is evidence of an increased risk of haemarthroses and haematoma in HIV (+) haemophiliacs receiving concurrent treatment with zidovudine and ibuprofen.

-Quinolone antibiotics:

-Animal data indicate that NSAIDs can increase the risk of convulsions associated with quinolone antibiotics.
+Quinolone antibiotics: Animal data indicate that NSAIDs can increase the risk of convulsions associated with quinolone antibiotics.
 Patients taking NSAIDs and quinolones may have an increased risk of developing convulsions.

-4.6 Pregnancy and lactation
+4.6 Fertility, pregnancy and lactation